Copyright and License Terms

 - You can paint and photograph images from artists who have died more than 70 years ago.
 Their images are “Public Domain” and therefore copyright-free.

-- You can buy digital files of my paintings in my Artmajeur Shop.
+- You can buy digital files of my paintings on my Artmajeur page.
 This is called a “Licensing”.

 (To be continued)